 Supported database vendors include Microsoft SQL Server, PostgreSQL, Oracle and MySQL.
 It is possible to use other database systems if you provide the database driver.

-- Microsoft SQL Server 2019
+- Microsoft SQL Server 2019 and 2022

 - PostgreSQL 15